AdamsPL/state-machine/part4/article.md

 };
 ```

 We'll use this structure to bind several types together and manipulate them as a set.
-Even though it's not a perfect representation of a set (`Types<A, B> != Types<B, A> != Types<B, A, A>`) it's more then enough for our use :) .
+Even though it's not a perfect representation of a set (`Types<A, B> != Types<B, A> != Types<B, A, A>`) it's more than enough for our use :) .
 The first operation we'd need is combining several types into one, which could be implemented like this:

 ```cpp
 template <typename...
 Lhs, typename...
 Rhs>